certik/theoretical-physics/src/math/differential-geometry.rst

     c^\alpha{}_{\mu\nu}\vec e_\alpha = \nabla_{\vec e_\mu}\vec e_\nu- \nabla_{\vec e_\nu}\vec e_\mu

-In general these coefficients are not zero (as an example, take the units vectors in in spherical and cylindrical coordinates), but for coordinate bases they are.
+In general these coefficients are not zero (as an example, take the units vectors in spherical or cylindrical coordinates), but for coordinate bases they are.
 It can be proven, that